A brief history of my passions and my presence online

 I’m just a shy nerd that loves thinkering with computers, old tech and games, graphic design, art and video making.
 I’ve always been interested in computers since when my dad used his old desktop with Windows 98.

-I’ve registered my first Google account on September 1st, 2012, pretty much marking my very first registered presence on the internet apart from my old Facebook account, on my old HP 550 laptop with Windows XP.
+I’ve registered my first Google account on September 1st, 2012, pretty much marking my very first registered presence on the internet apart from my old Facebook account, on my old HP 550 laptop with Windows XP (it originally ran Windows Vista Home Basic).
 I used to have a little YouTube channel full of crappy videos made with Windows Movie Maker and Microsoft Paint, I don’t even remember making most of these, I only remember of recording a bunch of VB.NET related tutorials with Camtasia, but I never uploaded them since exporting the Camtasia Studio videos was pretty much impossible.
 Talking about VB.NET, that was my very first exposure to programming, so I used to make crappy little programs in Visual Basic 2010, especially those that are generally referred to as VB OSes, which are little fake operating systems with their own apps and features, kinda like a simulator.
-My series of VB OSes was called “My mini OS”, also known as “My Mini OS” or “MMOS” for short.
-VB OSes would eventually become more popular among VB.NET coders in the following years.
+My series of VB OSes was called “My mini OS” (or “My Mini OS”, “MMOS” for short).
+VB OSes would eventually become more popular among VB.NET coders in the following years (watch this for an in-depth history).
 Back to YouTube, I really liked watching videos like computer tutorials, videos regarding videogames and funny street signs (don’t ask me why).